stelzinga/MF/Management_Framework.md

 ________________________________________
 ## Services
 Services is a single term used to describe both Goods and/or Services.
 Goods can be raw materials, finished Products or anything in between.
 Services are non-tangible output of Operations.
 Services could be considered a Result.
 The reason why it is considered on a standalone basis, is that Services is the aspect that is not 'retained' within Operations and Management, but effectively leaves the Venture once it is sold and has generated Revenue.
 A Service *may* return to Operations, generating Cost as part of post-sales support for example.
 Both Goods and Services are of value to Clients, and they are thus willing to do an effort to obtain them, or for which they will be appreciative in some manner, most often monetary.
 In certain cases Services can be composed of Services *and* Products.
-For example, stock exchanges deliver various Products (Stock, ETF, Options, ...) through various Services (Trading, Clearing, Settlement, Market Data, ...) or Computer Hardware companies sell Products (computers) but also offer Services (repair, help desk) to support those Products.
+For example, stock exchanges deliver various Products (Stock, ETF, Options, ...) through various Services (Trading, Clearing, Settlement, Market Data, ...) or Computer Hardware companies sell Products (computers) but also offer Services (repair, helpdesk) to support those Products.
 Some Services are for the benefit of the Venture itself i.e., internal Services like Risk Management, IT Support, etc. Services are expected to be of good *quality* which means a Service should respond *simultaneously* to:
-- Client expectations and
+- Client (of internal department) expectations and
 - Laws or Regulations

 Services have various dimensions like desirability, cost, availability, quality etc. Collecting what interests a Client, and reversely making the offering of a Venture attractive to Clients is the remit of Business Function Marketing.